New to Sly Flourish? Start Here or subscribe to the newsletter.

 When we open the pages of Curse of Strahd, we're not just reading a book, we're staring through the gates into another living breathing world.
 It's up to us to make it come alive.

-Share this article with your friends using this link: https://slyflourish.com/pool_table_barovia.html
+Share this article by copying this link: https://slyflourish.com/pool_table_barovia.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.